Projects per year

 Summary of Research Interests

 Experimental psychologist with expertise in cognitive neuroscience.
 My early work focused on fundamental components of attention, perception and decision-making.
-My current research used these concepts to understand risk-taking behaviour in applied domains (e.g., gambling, risky purchasing, cybersecurity) to inform policy and practice.
+My current research used these concepts to understand risk-taking behaviour in applied domains with a primary focus on gambling and gambling-related harms (and other work on risky purchasing and cyber security) to inform policy and practice.
 This includes the role of cognitive processes (e.g., attention, executive function) or psychopathologies (e.g., hypomania, depression) in risk-taking behaviour.

 Currently leading the MIND lab, (founded in 2024) which provides a collaborative environment for researchers, PGRs and student researchers to contribute to high-quality research.